Marksagittarius/dut_spider/README.md

 INFO:     Uvicorn running on http://localhost:8080 (Press CTRL+C to quit)
 ```

-if you visit the default site, you will noly get a null json, there are three different route, each of them are a solution of this Project
+If you visit the default site, you will noly get a null json because there are three different routes, which are the solutions of three different problems.

 - http://localhost:8080/actress
 - http://localhost:8080/television